Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 Investment Management & Choice of Investments

-When you have established your goals, you have found the correct advisor who works for a reputable company, this is where expat financial advisors should start making investment recommendations.
+When you have established your goals and the correct advisor, this is where expat financial advisors should start making investment recommendations.

-Expat Financial Advisors should not be giving out advice on individual stock picking unless they are experts in this field, which is highly unlikely and a profession on its own.
+Expat Financial Advisors should not be advising on individual stock picking unless they are experts in this field, which is highly unlikely and a profession on its own.

 The way you access the stock market is through mutual funds and ETFs.

-Your investment portfolio should mainly consist of mutual funds and ETFs which will either try and track an index or beat it through active management.
-A good benchmark for an index is the S&P 500 which is an index that tracks the growth of the 500 largest companies traded on the American stock exchange…Google, Amazon etc.
+Your investment portfolio should be based on mutual funds and ETFs.
+A good benchmark for an index is the S&P 500, which is an index that tracks the growth of the 500 largest companies traded on the American Stock Exchange…Google, Amazon…

-Only 1% of mutual funds beat the index by more than 2% a year, so there is a very good argument to only invest in index funds.
+Only 1% of mutual funds beat the index by more than 2% annually.
+There is an argument to only invest in index funds.
 For many people, index investing is the preferred route, but there are mutual funds that consistently outperform the index.
-Expat financial advisor should be able to bring you examples of mutual funds that do this.
+An expat financial advisor should be able to bring you examples of mutual funds that do this.

 As a simple rule, do not invest in a fund with less than a 10-year track record, has less than $1 Billion under management and regularly fails to beat the S&P 500, FTSE, MSCI or DAX.